Read or watch my story below.

 The tools and technologies that are available now make it possible for anyone to start their own online business, regardless of how much experience or capital you have.

-Furthermore, this means that whether you are in Europe or America, you are awake or asleep, your business can continue to run and make you money.
+Furthermore, this means that regardless of whether you are in Europe or America, you’re awake or asleep, your business can continue to run and make you money.
 So this gives you the time to do exactly what you want to do each and every day.

-This fantastic business model is what I use in my business.
+This fantastic business model is one I use in 2 of my businesses.
 It is known as affiliate marketing, which means I recommend products and services I genuinely believe in to people who I feel would find value in those products and services.

 The process I have in place is largely automated, so it doesn’t matter where I am in the world, my business will largely run by itself.